Logic and Ontology

 sense.
 But one way in which this question could be understood directly

-having a certain relation to mental representations, and if these
+minds having a certain relation to mental representations, and if

-representations are themselves structured like a language, with a
+these representations are themselves structured like a language, with

-logical and non-logical vocabulary.
-The form of a judgment could be
+non-logical vocabulary.
+The form of a judgment could be understood

-understood along the lines we understood the form of a linguistic
+along the lines we understood the form of a linguistic representation

-representation when we talked about formally valid inferences.
-Thus the
+when we talked about formally valid inferences.
+Thus the relationship

-relationship between (L2) and (L4) is rather direct.
-On both conceptions
+between (L2) and (L4) is rather direct.
+On both conceptions of logic

-of logic we deal with logical constants, the difference is that one
+we deal with logical constants, the difference is that one deals with

-deals with a system of mental representations, the other with a system
+a system of mental representations, the other with a system of

 corresponding sets of logical constants.
 Even though mental and

-they are closely connected with each other, for every logical constant
+since they are closely connected with each other, for every logical

-in one of these sets of representations there will be another one of the
+constant in one of these sets of representations there will be another

-corresponding syntactic type and with the same content, or at least a
+one of the corresponding syntactic type and with the same content, or

 But this conception of their relationship assumes that the “general features of judgments” or “forms of judgment” which (L4) is concerned with deal with something like the logical constants in the language of thought.
 Here the judgment as a mental act is assumed to operate on a mental representation that itself has syntactic structure.
 And the form of the judgment was understood as the form of the representation that represents the content of the judgment, whereby the form of the representation was understood along the lines of (L2), involving logical constants.
 But what if we can’t understand “form of judgment” or “form of thought” that way?
 One way this could fail is if the language of thought hypothesis itself fails, and if mental states do not involve representations that have something like a syntactic form.
 The question then becomes, first how should we understand ‘form of judgement’ more precisely, and secondly, how does logic, as the discipline concerned with forms of judgments in the sense of (L4), relate to (L2)?